keptn/keptn/bridge/README.md

-# Keptn's Bridge
+# Keptn Bridge

-Keptn's bridge allows to browse the Keptn events.
+Keptn bridge allows to browse the Keptn events.

 ## Installation

-The Keptn's bridge is installed as a part of [Keptn](https://keptn.sh).
+The Keptn bridge is installed as a part of [Keptn](https://keptn.sh).

 ### Deploy in your Kubernetes cluster